Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Learn how to integrate GitHub and Salesforce, step-by-step.

-Why Set up a GitHub Salesforce Integration in the First Place
+Why Set up a Salesforce GitHub Integration in the First Place

 GitHub is an online source code management and version control platform.
 It helps developers consolidate their codes to maintain a consistent version that all the team members can access and track.